jimmysmits/CloudNotes/Preparation-Exam.md

 ```

-🗒️: Using objects and tuples allows us to have multiple values of several distinct types to be grouped as a single value.
+> **Note** Using objects and tuples allows us to have multiple values of several distinct types to be grouped as a single value.

 # Blocks
 ![](https://miro.medium.com/max/1400/1*b8enCRGjvJkO6texZBnEfg.png)[^1]